 The Company maintains a quality assurance department for each of the agent-based divisions that are responsible for the overall quality of the services being provided.
-A comprehensive performance appraisal is typically given to every agent every six to eight weeks.
 The Company uses statistical summaries of the performance appraisal information for its training and operations departments to provide feedback and to identify agents who may need additional training.